epics-containers/epics-containers.github.io/docs/tutorials/deploy_example.md

 source ./environment.sh
 ```

 The environment file is the same for all local deployment services projects and sets up the following.
-The defaults supplied are all intended for developer workstation use:-
+The defaults supplied are all intended for developer workstation use:
 - sets permissions on **xhost** to allow local containers to display GUIs on the host.
 - sets **UIDGID** which is used to set which account and group the phoebus container is launched with.
 This is always 0:0 for podman and USERID:GROUPID for docker.
 Only required for developer workstations.
 - sets **COMPOSE_PROFILES** which determines which compose profile is launched.
 Defaults to the 'test' profile intended for testing on developer workstations.
 It runs a ca-gateway container that publishes PVs on localhost and a container for phoebus to provide an OPI.